Multimodal Representation Learning Conditioned on Semantic Relations: Methodology

-The negative set $\mathcal{N}(i)$ for a given anchor sample $V_i$ consists of unrelated samples randomly drawn from the batch that are not paired with $V_i$ under any semantic relation.
-Each positive pair $(i, j) \in \mathcal{P}$ is contrasted against these negatives using the relation description $e_{ij}$, as defined in Equation~\eqref{eq_ly}.
+For a given anchor sample $V_i$ and a semantic relation, the negative set $\mathcal{N}(i)$ consists of samples in the mini-batch that do not form a positive pair with $V_i$ under this relation.
+Each positive pair $(i, j) \in \mathcal{P}$ is contrasted against these negatives using the corresponding relation description $e_{ij}$, as defined in~\eqref{eq_ly}.